Amber Coffman

 Amber Dawn Coffman (born June 15, 1984) is an American singer-songwriter based in Los Angeles, California, formerly based in Brooklyn, New York.
 She was formerly a guitarist for Sleeping People, and was later a guitarist and vocalist for the indie rock band Dirty Projectors.
 She released her debut studio album as a solo artist, City of No Reply in June 2017.

 Early life

-Coffman grew up in Ohio, Texas, and California, attending at least 11 different schools.
+Coffman grew up in Ohio, Texas, Arizona and California, attending at least 11 different schools.
 She had an early love of the women in R&B in the 1990s, and became interested in rock as a teenager.

 Music career

 As a teenager living in San Diego, Coffman worked at a grocery store as a day job and was a guitarist in an instrumental math rock band called Sleeping People.